Unitary equivalences for reductive p-adic groups

 Moreover, if $(\pi,V)$ has real central character, then so do $(\pi_j,V_j),$ $j=1,m.$ \end{theorem}

-We remark that the integers $a_j^\pm$ are not necessarily nonnegative, and that there is no known effective algorithm to compute them in our setting.
-The proof of the theorem is completely formal, once the results in section \ref{sec:4.1} are given.
+The proof of the theorem is formal, once the results in section \ref{sec:4.1} are given, see \cite[section 5]{BM1}.
 It uses the notion of Jantzen filtration, and an induction on the length of the Langlands parameter.
-One may simply follow the proof in \cite{BM1}.

-We compare the signature characters for the Hecke algebras $\C K$.
-The idea is due to \cite{BM1,BM2}.
-Let $\overline\chi$ denote a central character for $\C K.$
+We compare the signature characters for the Hecke algebras $\C R$.
+Let $\overline\chi$ denote a central character for $\C R.$

-\begin{definition} Let $(\pi,V)$ be an irreducible $\C K-$module with a nonzero hermitian form and corresponding signature character $\Sigma(V)$ as in theorem \ref{t:4.2}.
+\begin{definition} Let $(\pi,V)$ be an irreducible $\C R-$module with a nonzero hermitian form and corresponding signature character $\Sigma(V)$ as in Theorem \ref{t:4.2}.
 We say that $V$ has the Vogan property, if

-We say that a subcategory $\text{mod}_{\overline\chi}\C K$ has the Vogan property if every irreducible module in this subcategory does. \end{definition}
+We say that a subcategory $\text{mod}_{\overline\chi}\C R$ has the Vogan property if every irreducible module in this subcategory does. \end{definition}

-\begin{lemma} Let $\C K$ be $\bH$ or $\bH'.$ Then the category of finite dimensional $\C K-$modules with real central character has the Vogan property. \end{lemma}
+\begin{lemma} Let $\C R$ be $\bH$ or $\bH'.$ Then the category of finite dimensional $\C R-$modules with real central character has the Vogan property. \end{lemma}

-\begin{proof} This is immediate by proposition \ref{p:3.6} and corollary \ref{c:3.7}, which say that the set of tempered $\C K-$modules with real central character have linearly independent $\C W-$characters. \end{proof}
+\begin{proof} This is immediate by Proposition \ref{p:3.6} and Corollary \ref{c:3.7}, which say that the set of tempered $\C R-$modules with real central character have linearly independent $\C W-$characters. \end{proof}

 We cannot apply the same argument for $\wti \bH'.$ The reason is the following.
-Note that, by corollary \ref{c:2.6}, in the correspondence (\ref{eq:4.1.3}), we have
+Note that, by Corollary \ref{c:2.6}, in the correspondence (\ref{eq:4.1.3}), we have

-Consequently, it is possible to have distinct tempered modules with real central character for $\wti \bH'$, which have the same $W'$ structure.
-In particular, the linear independence for tempered modules does not hold anymore.
-One bypasses this difficulty as in \cite{BM2}.